Denver Personal Injury Attorney

 Car Accident Statute of Limitations in Colorado

-It is important to remember that lawsuits related to car accidents are subject to a “statute of limitations,” which limits the amount of time you have to pursue legal action.
+It is important to remember that lawsuits related to car accidents are subject to a “statute of limitations.”
+This limits the amount of time you have to pursue legal action.
 In Colorado, car accident injury and property damage lawsuits must be filed within three years of the date of your collision.
 If a loved one died as a result of the collision, you have two years from the date of death to file a wrongful death claim against the responsible party.
 Keep in mind that insurance claims are not subject to this time limit; in many cases, you will have to notify your insurance company within a few days or weeks of the crash to be eligible for coverage.

 Filing a car accident lawsuit after the statute of limitations has passed will almost certainly result in your case being dismissed, permanently ending your ability to seek damages.
 It is also good from a strategic standpoint to act quickly after a collision to give your attorney the proper time to investigate the crash and build a strong case.